lemocla/Which-way-is-up/README.md

      - #### **Typography**
         The website will use the following fonts from Google:
         - [Bungee](https://fonts.google.com/specimen/Bungee#about) will use Bungee for its urban style in line with the artist's overall style
-        - Body: [Mulish](https://fonts.google.com/specimen/Mulish?query=mulish#glyphs) for its minimalist and light style in sharp contrast with the headers.
+        - Body: [Mulish](https://fonts.google.com/specimen/Mulish?query=mulish#glyphs) for its minimalist and light style, in sharp contrast with the headers.

      - #### **Icons**
-       Icons by font-awesome will be used throughout the website to allow users to quickly access functionalities offered by the website such as the shopping cart, adding items to cart or wishlist.
+       Icons by font-awesome will be used throughout the website to allow users to quickly access functionalities such as adding items to the shopping cart or wishlist.

      - #### **Styling**
         - Horizontal lines to structure and make the content of the website easy to read.